Undergraduate Teaching 2024-25

 You will be given the title and further instructions for this report in the final lecture of this module.

-The report must be submitted by 16:00 on Friday 19th January 2024 via the Moodle website for this module
+The report must be submitted BEFORE 16:00 on Friday 24th January 2025 via the Moodle website for this module

 Each lecture / guest speaker slot will provide you with content to help you prepare your report.